sfigg/commercialization-public/test/hlk/testref/how-to-use-the-precision-touch-testing-tool.md

 To complete this test, lower the actuators to the screen until there is 1 mm of space between the screen and the closest actuator.
 Allow the actuators to float at this distance for the duration of the test.

-The suggested method for performing a tap is to follow the instructions in “Positioning an actuator and making contact”, except to use the lever only to float a short distance (about 1 cm) above the screen and tap on the top of the actuator to deliver the motion along the Z-axis.
+The suggested method for performing a tap is to follow the instructions in "Positioning an actuator and making contact", except to use the lever only to float a short distance (about 1 cm) above the screen and tap on the top of the actuator to deliver the motion along the Z-axis.
 The actuators permit this motion, and the springs will return them to a position above the screen for a moderate-strength tap.
 Some practice is required to find the proper balance, but this method is faster than using the lever to deliver contact in this test.

 ## <span id="addl"></span><span id="ADDL"></span>Additional Instructions for the ITRI PT3 Device